 - The interest component of the late fee increases overtime as the lateness continues.

-- The state already mandates a tolerance of 10 days of lateness (with the require 10-day demand for payment) and an additional 30-45 days of lateness (through the eviction process).
+- The state of Colorado requires a tolerance of 10 days of late payment (with the required 10-day demand for payment) and an additional 30 to 45 days of late payment (through the eviction process).

 - A daily late fee is necessary to discourage continued lateness after the assessment of the initial fee.

-- Unreasonably low late fees will reduce housing made available to rent, as those without sufficient cash reserves will be unable to loan a housing unit.
+- Unreasonably low late fees will reduce housing made available to rent, as those without sufficient cash reserves will be unable to rent a property.

 - Unreasonably low late fees will lead to tighter leasing standards thereby making it harder for people with poor credit to rent.